Tofu Shakshouka (Middle-Eastern inspired scramble)

 - Salt and freshly ground pepper to taste

 Heat the oil in a large skillet.
 Add the onion and sauté over medium-low heat until translucent.
-Add the bell pepper and continue to sauté until both are golden.
+Add the bell pepper and continue to sauté until the onion is golden.

 Add the tofu, tomatoes, paprika, and turmeric.
-Stir together, then cook over medium heat for 10 to 15 minutes, or until the tomatoes are soft.
-Season with salt and pepper, stir in the parsley, and serve.
+Stir together, then cook over medium heat for 10 minutes, or until the tomatoes have softened and the flavors have blended.

 Variation: Some traditional recipes include garlic; add a few cloves of garlic with the bell pepper if you’d like a garlicky version.